ihitrec/King-Gym/README.md

 ### Colors

 > I have decided to have three gym locations with different color themes.
-I have chosen a color pallete which worked well and was used across most pages.
+I have chosen a color palette which worked well and was used across most pages.

 <!-- ## Features -->

-## Tehnologies used
+## Technologies used

 ##### Languages and frameworks